My First contact with Pablo Picasso’s work

 I still have a few visual imprints from those times, but one quote from Pablo Picasso caught my attention more than anything else because it seemed so relevant at the time:

 “It took me four years to paint like Raphael, but a lifetime to paint like a child.”

 This reached me at a time, where I was so eager to grow up and I found it fascinating to think that somebody would try to be or do anything like a child, let alone a renowned artist, like Pablo Picasso, who wanted to paint like a child.

 But looking at his pictures, it also made sense to me.
 So, I thought, since I was still a child, I should preserve my vision, the way I see things, as once I would lose that, it might be difficult to regain.

 And I kept this thought with me as a companion growing up.

-It gave me a sense of pride, too, that I had something that other people, famous, creative, acknowledged people, were trying to get back.
+As a child, feeling far removed from anything meaningful, it gave me a sense of pride, too, that I had something that other people, famous, creative, acknowledged people, were trying to get back.

 I mostly felt invisible in those times, so I kept it like a treasure.

 As I’ve just been updating the archetype posters in the shop and thought about the archetype tests I took a while back, I thought back to this memory.

 One of the main archetypes that showed up in all tests that I took was the innocent child, and I do wonder how much this is related to the conscious attempt of preserving my childish outlook on this world.